Burhan7777/Squiggly/thingsToTest.md

 19) trash to locked screen:
 20) main screen to trash:
 21) trash to main screen:
-22) restore all trash: CANCELLED
+22) restore all trash:
-23) delete all trash: CANCELLED
+23) delete all trash:
 24) Delete notebook:
 25) delete notebook and save notes:
 26) Pinned or unpinned note: